Overview

 • Represented a national health insurer as a creditor in a bankruptcy action in which a substance use disorder facility that was the subject of district court litigation sought relief via a Chapter 7 action

-• Represented a national health insurer in federal court involving claims against substance use disorder facilities and a related laboratory involving claims of violations of FDUTPA and Patient Brokering Act pertaining to the inappropriate use of urine drug testing and unlawful patient referrals
+• Represented a national health insurer in federal court involving claims against substance use disorder facilities and a related laboratory involving claims of violations of FDUTPA and the Patient Brokering Act pertaining to the inappropriate use of urine drug testing and unlawful patient referrals

 • Represented a major auto insurance carrier in federal court involving claims of fraud, FDUTPA, unjust enrichment and declaratory relief against a medical provider, prevailing on all claims on summary judgment; created new and impactful case law regarding the submission of a fraudulent application for licensure from the Florida Agency for Healthcare Administration deeming the resulting licensure void ab initio